 Periodic Registration update: UE re-registration at expiry of periodic registration timer as specified in clause 5.3.2.

 (Radio) Access Network: See 5G Access Network.

-Requested NSSAI: the NSSAI that the UE may provide to the network.
+Requested NSSAI: NSSAI provided by the UE to the network based on Configured NSSAI for this PLMN and/or previously received Allowed NSSAI for this PLMN.